HajkD/Active-maintenance-of-phylotranscriptomic-hourglasses/README.md

 __A new version of the Phylostratigraphy algorithm implemented by Alexander Gabel can be found at:__ [https://github.com/AlexGa/Phylostratigraphy](https://github.com/AlexGa/Phylostratigraphy).

-__We recommand to use the new version due to easier applicability to any genome of interest.__
+__We recommend to use the new version for performing custom phylostratigraphy due to easier applicability to any genome of interest.
+The older version implemented by Alexander is useful to repreduce the results shown in this study, but was not implemented to be applicable to any genome of interest.__

 Proceed with the old version used to generate the phylostratigraphic maps in the publication: